hpchud/vccjs/README.md

 mom_service_port = 15002
 mom_manager_port = 15003
 ```

+If you recieve a message saying the node list is empty, the discovery process has not yet finished - just wait a few more seconds and run it again.

 A test job can be run to confirm that the cluster is working as expected: switch to the `batchuser` account and submit the `hello.job` file to the resource manager.